afq984/pyardrone/docs/ardrone.rst

         Exit all threads and disconnect the drone.

-        raises :py:exc:`RuntimeError` if the drone is closed already or not connected yet.
+        This method has no effect if the drone is closed already or not connected yet.

     .. method:: takeoff(wait=False, discard=True)